-Screenwriters: Mark Lester, John Saxton, and Tom Holland (story: Tom Holland)
+Screenwriters: Mark Lester & John Saxton & Tom Holland (story: Tom Holland)

-A new teacher at an inner city high school is outraged at a gang that is making the lives of students and teaches horrible.
-They run a prostitution ring and sell drugs, which is odd give they seem to just take money from any students they want.
+A new teacher at an inner-city high school is outraged at a gang that is making the lives of students and teaches horrible.
+They run a prostitution ring and sell drugs, which is odd given they seem to just take money from any students they want.
 The teacher tries to counter them without luck until they go too far and gang-rape his wife.

 The last 15 minutes of this film is a lot of fun.
 The rest of it seems like the filmmakers really thought they are telling us about a troubling problem despite the fact that the gang is silly and over-the-top evil.
 And we have to sit through a lot to get to the good part.
 Still: well-made picture.
 Alice Cooper sings the theme song.